Being different can suck, but it can also be a creative superpower.

 Sometimes “otherness” isn’t painful.
 Sometimes it’s just caring intensely about a subject that nobody else around you admits to sharing.
 Although weird and isolating at times, these obsessions can lead to incredible creative progress.

-In primary school, I was obsessed with birds.
-I drew them, I raised them, I read books about them, I watched their eggs hatch.
-I would bike to the library in town and check out books on Parakeets and Cockatiels, and I dreamed of owning a Macaw or Cockatoo when I grew up.
-I did this alone as a 9 year old.
-My obsession wasn’t something that others shared with me.
+As a child, I was obsessed with my pet parakeets and cockatiels.
+I drew them, raised them, watched their eggs hatch, and I would bike to the library in town and check out books all about them.
+Nobody else around me shared my obsession.
 There wasn’t a bird club in school that I could have joined.
-It was my own personal passion–and I was happy to keep it that way.
+It was my own personal passion, and I was happy to keep it that way.
 I didn’t do anything overtly fantastic with my bird obsession.
-It was a phase that passed by the time I was 16, but it did form the foundation of my observational drawing skills.
+It was a phase that passed as I got older, but it did form the foundation of my observational drawing skills.
 My obsession taught me to observe and channel the energy into my creativity.

 When you find yourself developing a passion for random subjects and activities, don’t let the lack of understanding from outsiders deter you from pursuing it.
 It’s okay if outsiders don’t get why you care.
 It’s okay if nobody shares your passion.
 Jump in and explore.
 See where your obsession takes you creatively.